ShaunCurtis/Blazr.BaseComponents/DocumentationArticle.md

     }
 ```

 But to no avail.
 What is going on?
-"There's a bug in the MS Component code" is a common conclusion.
+"Maybe I've found a bug in the MS Component code".

+I do more searching.

 ### Task.Delay

-I search further and find `await Task.Delay(1)`.
+I find `await Task.Delay(1)`.
 Looks asynchronous, but let's try it in my code.
 I start typing `await` and the Visual Studio editor automatically adds an `async` to my method:

 ```csharp
     protected override async void OnInitialized()
 ```

-I complete the change, and it compiles.
-It must be OK.
+I complete the change.
+It compiles so it's probably OK.

+*I'm expecting it to work, but not clear why.*

 ```csharp
     protected override async void OnInitialized()